top of page

 The little whirlpool ramshorn snail is the only non-marine gastropod that is a European protected species and is a Biodiversity Action Plan (BAP) species and listed under Annex II of the European Union Habitats and Species Directive.

-Anisus vorticulus has been declining since the 1960s which may be due to over-abstraction, habitat degradation and pollution.
+Anisus vorticulus has been declining since the 1960s, which may be due to over-abstraction, habitat degradation, and pollution.

-At Abrehart Ecology we are one of a few consultancies in the UK which offer specialist surveys for this species.
+At Abrehart Ecology, we are one of a few consultancies in the UK that offer specialist surveys for this species.
 We have vast experience working with this species and have worked with a variety of organisations and clients.
 We are currently trialling pioneering translocation studies for Anisus vorticulus and are the lead surveyors for this species as part of the RSPB’s Back from the Brink project at Pulborough Brooks.

 Surveys can be carried out year-round.